 - New students apply online at StudentAid.gov and you will use your FSA ID number from the FAFSA to sign the master promissory note electronically.
 New students must also complete an "Entrance Counseling" to receive a Direct Loan.
 Financial Awareness Counseling is encouraged.
 Both of these counseling modules may be found at StudentAid.gov after you sign into the site.
 Students or parents with an active master promissory note (MPN) are not required to complete a new MPN.

 - Direct Plus Loans are low-interest loans for parents of dependent students and graduate students.
 Interest is charged during all periods, beginning on the date of your loan's first disbursement.
 Borrowers cannot have an adverse credit history; a credit check will be performed.
 Apply online at StudentAid.gov.
-Borrowers will also use their FSA ID number from the FAFSA to sign the master promissory electronically.
+Borrowers will also use their FSA ID number from the FAFSA to sign the master promissory electronically and to complete required counseling.
+A new application and a Master Promissory note is required each academic year.

 Fees are deducted from each loan disbursement you receive.
 This means the money you receive will be less than the amount you actually borrow.
 You're responsible for repaying the entire amount you borrowed and not just the amount you received.